 Dr. Neuwelt has written or edited several books and book chapters, and has over 200 peer reviewed scientific publications.

 Prakash Ambady, M.D.

-Dr. Prakash Ambady is an assistant professor in the Department of Neurology at OHSU.
+Dr. Prakash Ambady is an associate professor in the Department of Neurology at OHSU.
 Working with Dr. Neuwelt and the BBBP since 2014, he provides patient care and is a co-investigator on multiple imaging studies and brain tumor clinical trials.
 His research focus is on immune modulatory therapies and validating imaging techniques for assessing response to therapies in brain tumors with emphasis on differentiating true progression from pseudoprogression.
 Dr. Ambady graduated in 2003 with a Bachelor of Medicine and Bachelor of Surgery (MBBS) from Pondicherry University, Vinayaka Mission's Medical College in Karaikal, Pondicherry, India.
 He completed his neurology residency at Drexel University College of Medicine in Philadelphia, Pennsylvania, where he was a chief resident as well.
 He went on to finish a clinical fellowship in neuro-oncology at the National Cancer Institute, National Institutes of Health in Bethesda, Maryland, which included one year of training at Johns Hopkins Hospital, Brain Cancer Program, Sidney Kimmel Comprehensive Cancer Center in Baltimore, Maryland.
 His work as a neuro-oncology fellow at Johns Hopkins Hospital focused on immunotherapy and the pattern of late relapses in primary central nervous system lymphoma.
 He is board certified in neurology and certified in neuro-oncology by the United Council for Neurological Subspecialties (UCNS).

 Leslie L. Muldoon, Ph.D., Director of Research Operations